lucatume/wp-browser/docs/v3/modules/WPLoader.md

 Understanding them might help you work with it:

 * WordPress is installed and configured for the tests **before** the test case is loaded; WordPress defined functions and classes (and those of the plugins and themes loaded with it) will be available in the `setUpBeforeClass` method.
-* WordPress is **not** loaded when PHPUnit will call the [data provider methods](https://phpunit.readthedocs.io/en/8.2/writing-tests-for-phpunit.html#writing-tests-for-phpunit-data-providers); this means the `post_provider` method wil generate a function not found exception when the test case runs as the WordPress defined methods are not loaded yet:
+* WordPress is **not** loaded when PHPUnit will call the [data provider methods](https://phpunit.readthedocs.io/en/8.2/writing-tests-for-phpunit.html#writing-tests-for-phpunit-data-providers); this means the `post_provider` method will generate a function not found exception when the test case runs as the WordPress defined methods are not loaded yet:
 	```php
 	public function post_provider(){
 			// `wp_insert_post` is loaded with WordPress and WordPress has not been loaded yet!